Please note that the Master Specialisations Lied and Ensemble Singing have additional requirements for application.

 During the live auditions you will present the same repertoire as sent in for the first audition round.
 You will have the chance to choose the first piece, after which the jury will choose the second (and possibly third) piece.

-Part of the exam is a conversation about your Master Research and Professional Intyegration Activity, that you choose to do before or after the presentation of your repertoire.
+Part of the live audition is a conversation about your Master Research and Professional Integration Activity, that you choose to do before or after the presentation of your repertoire.

 Alessandra and Jonty talk about the Master Project